RequestPolicyContinued/subscriptions/README.md

   echo "{\"o\":{\"h\":\"*.$1\"},\"d\":{\"h\":\"*.$2\"}}," | xclip -selection c
 }

- |sort #check for duplicates in file
 ```

 #### Improving the _deny trackers_ list

-Additions to the _deny trackers_ list are welcome.
+Additions to the _deny trackers_ list are also welcome.

-#### Questions/additions/removal requests

-If you think a rule should be added/removed from official subscriptions, let us know in the [issues tracker](https://github.com/RequestPolicyContinued/subscriptions/issues) of this repository.
-If you have a question or remark about how RequestPolicy Continued handles subscriptions, check the [main project issue tracker](https://github.com/RequestPolicyContinued/requestpolicy/labels/subscriptions).

 --------------------------------------------------------------------------------